 - We focus on student wellbeing by building a safe, caring and inclusive environment. - In our Health Education course, we equip our students to make informed decisions that support their wellbeing and help prevent negative risktaking behaviour. - We provide educational opportunities for students and their whānau so they are well informed and can make smart choices.
-For example: - the AJ Hackett bungy programme to promote resilience - the Loves-Me-Not programme to prevent abusive behaviour in relationships - the Blue Light Alternative Strategy for Teenagers (BLAST) programme run by Wānaka Police comprising activities and workshops to help young people develop problem-solving skills - the DARE programme led by NZ Police aimed at reducing harm - the Life Education Trust programme to promote positive choices
+For example: - the AJ Hackett bungy programme to promote resilience - the Loves-Me-Not programme to prevent abusive behaviour in relationships - the Blue Light Alternative Strategy for Teenagers (BLAST) programme run by Wānaka Police comprising activities and workshops to help young people develop problem-solving skills - the Life Education Trust programme to promote positive choices